Credit Card Payoff Calculator

 • Debt Snowball: Pay minimums on all cards, put every extra dollar toward the card with the smallest balance.
 This knocks out your first card fastest (often within 2–6 months), giving you a psychological win.
 When that card is paid off, roll its freed-up minimum into the next smallest.

 In a typical three-card scenario ($15K total across cards at 19%, 24%, and 29%), avalanche usually saves $500–$2,000 more in total interest and finishes 2–6 months sooner.
-But studies from the Harvard Business Review found that snowball has higher completion rates in real life, because the early wins keep people motivated.
+But Gal and McShane's 2012 study in the Journal of Marketing Research (“Can Small Victories Help Win the War?”) analyzed about 6,000 real debt-settlement customers and found that closing accounts — regardless of dollar balance — was the strongest predictor of full debt elimination.
+That is the empirical basis for snowball's higher completion ratein practice: early wins keep people on plan.
 If you need momentum, use snowball.
 If you can stick to the math, use avalanche.
 Our multi-card mode shows both strategies side-by-side with exact numbers.
 For multiple debts beyond credit cards, try the full Debt Freedom Countdown.

 Can You Negotiate a Lower Credit Card APR?